ConstanzaSchibber/Generalized-Linear-Models/Labs/02.week/BinomialOutcomes.md

 can use coef(Chile.out) as a guideline.
 This line is different that creating a new.data for the previous example

 Important!
-Use na.omit otherwise mean(Chile\$age) will be NA!
+Use na.omit otherwise mean(Chile$age) will be NA!
 The same with income

 HOW TO USE: BELOW NOTICE THE ORDER OF THE VALUES FOLLOW THE ORDER OF THE